Honors in English Literature

 By the time you submit your honors application, your proposed topic will probably reflect a series of conversations with different faculty members.
 That’s a good thing!
 These conversations will help you to move from a general area of interest to a focused and manageable honors project.
 They also represent the beginning of the year-long series of conversations you’ll be having about your honors thesis.
 While it’s important to choose a topic that will hold your interest, it’s equally important to choose an advisor with whom you can have fruitful conversations.

 Admitted students will be contacted by e-mail.
 The incoming honors coordinator will arrange an introductory meeting for the incoming class in May, and the program assistant will arrange advance registration for the first part of the honors sequence.

 Timeline for the Senior Year

 By reading week of fall quarter, each honors student must submit a seventeen-page draft of an essay, based on an annotated bibliography, to the honors coordinator and the faculty advisor.
-By reading week of winter quarter, each student must submit a polished draft of his or her honors essay (approximately 35 pages).
-These drafts will be returned with comments in the first week of the spring quarter, and each student should meet as early as possible with the honors coordinator and his or her advisor to discuss necessary revisions.
+By reading week of winter quarter, each student must submit a polished draft of their honors essay (approximately 35 pages).
+These drafts will be returned with comments in the first week of the spring quarter, and each student should meet as early as possible with the honors coordinator and their advisor to discuss necessary revisions.
 The final draft of the honors thesis is due at the end of April 2021.
 A specific date is yet to be determined.
 Note that because the honors thesis is year-long project, students receive temporary “K” grades in their honors sequence courses at the end of fall and winter quarters.
 These grades will be changed to letter grades once the final essays have been read and evaluated.

 Evaluation of the Honors Theses